nubenetes/awesome-kubernetes/docs/linux.md

 - [levelup.gitconnected.com: 5 Bash String Manipulation Methods That Help Every Developer](https://levelup.gitconnected.com/5-bash-string-manipulation-methods-that-help-every-developer-49d4ee38b593) Process strings productively in your automation scripts with these syntaxes
 - [piyushverma.hashnode.dev: Basic Linux Shell Scripting for DevOps Engineers](https://piyushverma.hashnode.dev/basic-linux-shell-scripting-for-devops-engineers)
 - [gnu.org/software/parallel](https://www.gnu.org/software/parallel/) GNU parallel is a shell tool for executing jobs in parallel using one or more computers.
 A job can be a single command or a small script that has to be run for each of the lines in the input.
 The typical input is a list of files, a list of hosts, a list of users, a list of URLs, or a list of tables.
 A job can also be a command that reads from a pipe.
 GNU parallel can then split the input and pipe it into commands in parallel.
+- [==youtube: Bash for Beginners==](https://www.youtube.com/playlist?list=PLlrxD0HtieHh9ZhrnEbZKhzk0cetzuX7l) Bash is considered a universal language when it comes to cloud computing and programming.
+Many languages support Bash commands to pass data and information and when it comes to the Cloud, all platforms support using it to interact with your environment.

 ## Questions and Answers